liferay/liferay-docs/developer/reference/articles/tooling/liferay-upgrade-planner.markdown

 - Describes each API change related to the code.
 - Suggests how to adapt the code.
 - Provides options, in some cases, to adapt code automatically.
-- Transfer database and server data to your new environment.
+- Transfers database and server data to your new environment.

 Even if you prefer tools other than Dev Studio (which is based on Eclipse), you should upgrade your data and legacy plugins using the Upgrade Planner first--you